PROJECT: Knowledge management for Madhya Pradesh State Action Plan on Climate Change (SAPCC)

 Project Reference: AAAS-0019

 The Government of Madhya Pradesh has finalised its State Action Plan on Climate Change (SAPCC) and is now preparing for its implementation.
-To support the relevant State Departments to put in place the action and strategies outlined in the document, a State Climate Change Knowledge Management Centre (SCCKMC) within the Environment Planning and Coordination Organisation has been established.
+To support the relevant State Departments to put in place the action and strategies outlined in the document, a State Climate Change Knowledge Management Centre (SCCKMC) within the Environment Planning and Coordination Organisation (EPCO) has been established.

-As part of a process of engaging local stakeholders to contribute to and guide implementation of the SAPCC, a Compendium of Articles authored by local experts has also been published.
+As part of a process of engaging local stakeholders to contribute to and guide implementation of the Action Plan, a Compendium of Articles authored by local experts has also been published.
 For example, Ms Priti Dev Sen, DFID, has written about the projected impacts of climate change on public health and the required adaptation actions.
 Dr Sanjay Tomar, ICRAF and Dr Divya Sharma, TERI, discuss in their article the particular impacts of climate change on cities in Madhya Pradesh.

 Budget: GBP 70,000